vreville/corrigendum/README.md

 # Corrigendum

-List all small errors, typos and corrections for V. Réville published papers.
+List all (detected) small errors, typos and their corrections for V. Réville published papers.

 ## Contributors: